adamatus/mendota-breeze/README.md

 several instruments that measure the current weather and wind in the area.
 This data is freely provided at http://metobs.ssec.wisc.edu/buoy/

-I want a quicklook summary of the recent conditions, so I coded up a project using d3.js to display data pulled and summarized from the AOS instruments.
+I wanted a quicklook summary of the recent conditions, so I coded up a project using d3.js to display data pulled and summarized from the AOS instruments.
 You can check it out here: http://wind.riggall.info